-Serena Williams Was Fined $17,000 For Her Code Violations During The Final US Open Match — REPORT
+Serena Williams Was Fined $17,000 For Code Violations In The US Open Final — REPORT

 Talk about adding insult to injury.
 Serena Williams has been fined for code violations she received Saturday during her U.S. Open final against Naomi Osaka, the Associated Press has reported.
 Williams, who has expressed frustration about the violations and accused the umpire of refereeing with a sexist double standard, will have $17,000 docked from her prize money.